Datasets and data services

 The way datasets are conceived in the RING follows the definition given by the W3C Government Linked Data Working Group to the concept of “dataset”: a dataset is “a collection of data, published or curated by a single source, and available for access or download in one or more formats”.
 According to the same definition, the “instances” of the dataset “available for access or download in one or more formats” are called “distributions”: a distribution is “a specific available form of a dataset.
 Each dataset might be available in different forms, these forms might represent different formats of the dataset or different endpoints.
 Examples of distributions include a downloadable CSV file, an API or an RSS feed”.

-For example, a website that has a search engine where the use can interactively search and browse a collection of data is not a dataset, while the following can all be considered datasets:
+A website that has a search engine where the user can interactively search and browse and even download a collection of data is not a dataset, while the following can all be considered datasets in the RING:

 - an RSS feed reachable at a URL;